RupertJS/stassets/README.md

 Stassets understands this directory layout, but can be configured to any other layout.

+## Cascading File System

+`stassets` has the concept of a Cascading File System.
+By creating a similar directory structure in several root directories, `stassets` users can quickly and easily implement a themeing or plugin system.
+To generate a cascading file system, `stassets` joins a list of root directories with a set of file patterns.
+Files in each root directory matching a pattern are joined, with files in higher priority root directories overwriting those with lower priority.

 ## Roadmap

-* Multi-language support
-    * Handle sourcemaps.
-    * Pass languages through different transpilers, then join.
 * Allow plugin dependencies - let index.html inject hashes of other files.
-* Static Export Script
 * Testing integration (karma)
 * Static static assets
     * Fonts